Location

 1,400 |

 The best seasons for the Dhaulagiri Base Camp Trek are spring (March to May) and autumn (September to November) due to the clear skies, mild temperatures, and breathtaking mountain views.
-Stable weather is crucial for this trek because it is extremely difficult and crosses high passes like Dhampus Pass (5,240m) and French Pass (5,360m).
+Stable weather is crucial for this trek because it is challenging and crosses high passes like Dhampus Pass (5,240m) and French Pass (5,360m).
 Because of the high snowfall, avalanches, and hazardous trails, Yeti Hikes suggests avoiding the winter and monsoon seasons.

 One of the best seasons for the Dhaulagiri Base Camp Trek is spring.
 With cool nights and pleasant daytime temperatures, the weather is comparatively consistent.
 The lower portions of the trail are coloured by rhododendron blooms, while the snowy peaks and glaciers higher up are illuminated by the spring sun.